-community law

-free legal help throughout aotearoa
+community law free legal help wellington and hutt valley

 How to deliver a REP module

 Use this information to inform your facilitation.

 Kia ora!
 Thank you for being a REP volunteer.
 Your participation in The REP will help young Aotearoaians become more aware of their legal rights and responsibilities.
 By connecting young people with local support services, you will also help build a stronger community for all of us.
 So... what do you need to know about delivering a module?